Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/misc/versatile_classification.rst

 		trainer.train(model, traindata);

-		Data<unsigned int> prediction = model.eval(testdata.inputs());
+		Data<unsigned int> prediction = model(testdata.inputs());

 		ZeroOneLoss<unsigned int> loss;
-		double error_rate = loss.eval(testdata.labels(), prediction);
+		double error_rate = loss(testdata.labels(), prediction);

 		std::cout << "model: " << model.name() << std::endl
 			<< "trainer: " << trainer.name() << std::endl
 			<< "test error rate: " << error_rate << std::endl;
 	}

-The program assumes two comma-separated-value (csv) files with training and test data located in the sub-folder "/data".
+The program assumes two comma-separated-value (csv) files with training and test data located in the sub-folder ``/data``.
 We assume that the file content describes a two-class (binary) problem, with labels 0 and 1.
 The program itself is still a stub, since the actual model and trainer declarations are missing.
+The ``ZeroOneLoss`` computed the classification error replacing the loop at the end of the :doc:`../../first_steps/hello_shark` tutorial.

 Many Ways of Classifying Data